Particle shells from relativistic bubble walls: Gravitational waves from free-streaming shells

-In the white region of Fig.~\ref{fig:free_stream_all_cases} the plasma excitations take the form of relativistic shells which propagate freely, retaining their ultra-thin profile.
-From a gravitational perspective, an extremely spatially-peaked momentum distribution within the plasma should be indistinguishable from an extremely spatially-peaked momentum distribution within the scalar field, provided that the peak width is much smaller than the bubble radius.
-Therefore, we anticipate that the GW signal in the combined friction-dominated and free-streaming regime should resembles the GW signal in the run-away regime, described by the bulk flow model in Eq.~\eqref{eq:Bulk_flow}.
+Instead, in the white region of Fig.~\ref{fig:free_stream_all_cases} the plasma excitations take the form of relativistic shells which propagate freely, retaining their ultra-thin profile.
+This suggests that the energy-conserving scaling in Eq.~\eqref{eq:T_rr_scaling} is applicable not only to bubble walls but also to free-streaming shells, through the substitutions $E_{\rm wall}\to E_{\rm shell}$ and $L_{\rm wall}\to L_{\rm shell}$.
+From a gravitational perspective, an extremely spatially-walled momentum distribution within the plasma should be indistinguishable from an extremely spatially-walled momentum distribution within the scalar field, provided that the peak width is much smaller than the bubble radius.
+Therefore, we anticipate that the GW signal for relativistic bubble wall velocity in the combined friction-dominated and free-streaming regime should resembles the GW signal in the run-away regime, described by the bulk flow model in Eq.~\eqref{eq:Bulk_flow}.
 This is corroborated by the study~\cite{Jinno:2022fom} conducted in the moderately relativistic regime $\gamma_w \lesssim 10$ where the GW spectrum from free-streaming LO shells indeed resembles the one predicted in the bulk flow model.
 Hence in all the white regions of this paper, the GW signal is expected to be well approximated by Eq.~\eqref{eq:Bulk_flow}.
 Instead, in all the colored (or dashed) regions of this paper, the fate of those relativistic shells and the resulting GW spectrum, but also the friction pressure and bubble wall Lorentz factor, remain unknown.
+The calculation of GW spectra along with the potential applicability of the bulk flow model $T_{\rm rr} \propto 1/R^2$, in regions where shells do not free stream, is left for future work.\footnote{ In Refs.~\cite{Lewicki:2020jiv,Lewicki:2020azd} and \cite{Lewicki:2022pdb} it is found that the stress-energy momentum tensor after collision of, respectively, the scalar field gradient and fluid profile in the hydrodynamical limit (i.e. when shells do not free-stream), decreases as $T_{\rm rr} \propto 1/R^3$.
+Such a result, if confirmed, suggests additional dissipation with respect to the naive expectation from energy conservation in Eq.~\eqref{eq:T_rr_scaling}, and would imply the need to improve the bulk-flow model. }